(Down Fast - Up - Top)

 In case b. if Dummy plays the Queen, cover it with your King.
 If Dummy plays low, play your 10 (the lower card of touching Honours).

 In case a. if Dummy plays the Queen, cover it with your King.
-If Dummy plays low, play your 9.

 In case b. if Dummy plays the Queen, cover it with your King.
-If Dummy plays low, play your King.

 Rule - When Dummy has an Honour which you as third hand can beat, only play your Honour if Dummy's Honour is played or if your next card is lower than the 9

-(Down - Up) |
+Down - Up)

-In case a. if Dummy plays low, play your King.
 If Dummy plays the Ace, play your 8, showing Partner you hold an Honour.

-In case b. if Dummy plays low, play your King.
 If Dummy plays the Ace, unblock the suit by playing your King.

 When Partner leads his long suit and you hold one or two Honours but only one small card in the suit, unblock your access to Partner's hand by playing your High cards first, keeping your small card to lead back to him for last.

-(Down Fast - Up - Top)
+Down Fast - Up - Top)

 BR 21.8 - Other Techniques